 - Am I requesting maintenance or is my spouse requesting maintenance?
 Lavishing expensive presents, trips, meals out, or financially contributing to the household of a new boyfriend/ girlfriend during your divorce can be problematic.
 Remember your bank records and credit card statements are easily obtainable- leaving a trail that demonstrates disposable income for a new love can come back to haunt you.

 - Is there a custody battle?
 Introducing a new significant other to children is always a difficult, but if you are in the midst of a contested custody case, it takes on new considerations.
 Introducing your children to a new love interest will introduce that individual to your spouse, who will discover that individual’s criminal history, driving record, social habits, etc. It is important to consider these ramifications prior to introductions!
 Finding out from your spouse’s attorney that your new significant other has a criminal history, or a sordid past, is not a pleasant surprise or productive to your custody case.

 In the event of a divorce or separate, it is the legal responsibility of each parent to provide financial support for any children they have together.
-To ensure the proper amount is paid and received by either party, a family law attorney in St. Louis can help you determine the exact amount that is required.
+To ensure the proper amount is paid and received by either party, a family law attorney in St. Charles, MO, can help you determine the exact amount that is required.